Quick Start

 Testing

-This compiles your contracts and runs the test suite automatically.
-No separate compile step needed.
+This compiles your contracts and runs the test suite against a local blockchain.

-See the Testing Guide for a full walkthrough.
+See the Testing Guide for more details on writing tests.

 Next Steps

-- Type System to learn how TypeScript types map to Solidity
+- Type System to learn what TypeScript features you can use

 - State Variables for visibility, constants, and immutables